dd9jn/rfc4880bis/crypto-refresh.md

 The initialization vector is 15 octets long.
 OCB authentication tags are 16 octets long.

+### GCM Mode

+The GCM AEAD Algorithm used in this document is defined in {{SP800-38D}}.

+The GCM algorithm can only use block ciphers with 16-octet blocks.
+The initialization vector is 12 octets long.
+GCM authentication tags are 16 octets long.

 # Radix-64 Conversions

 As stated in the introduction, OpenPGP's underlying native representation for objects is a stream of arbitrary octets, and some systems desire these objects to be immune to damage caused by character set translation, data conversions, etc.